History of Persian Egypt: Background

-In the 6th century BC, Persian rulers, particularly Cyrus the Great, sought to expand their imperialist agenda to include Egypt.
-Expansionism was a key strategy for empires of the ancient world to establish military and economic dominance, and Egypt was a priority of Cyrus the Great's, in large part due to the desirability of the Nile river and valley as economic assets.
-The contemporaneous Egyptian pharaoh, Amasis, attempted to ward off the occupation by forming alliances with neighbouring rulers, in particular Polycrates of Samos, as those rulers also had a vested interest in preventing more significant Persian expansion in their region.
-This was successful for a time, and as such Persian occupation of Egypt was not achieved under Cyrus the Great.
-However, it would later be achieved under his son, Cambyses II.
-Thus, Persian rule in Egypt, also referred to as the Achaemenid Empire, was initiated under the rule of Cambyses II, who ousted the last of the Dynasty XXVI pharaohs, Amasis’ son, Psammetichus III.
-Egypt became an important and prosperous resource for the Persian Empire.
-The Persian, or Achaemenid, Empire existed between 525 and 330 BC, though Persian rule was not consistent for the entirety of that period, as there were periods of restoration of Egyptian independence, in particular, in between the first and second Egyptian Satrapies.
+In the 6th century BC, Persian kings, particularly Cyrus the Great, sought to expand their imperialist agenda to include Egypt.
+Expansionism was a key strategy for empires of the ancient Near East to establish military and economic dominance, and Egypt was one such priority for Cyrus, in large part due to the desirability of the Nile as an economic asset.
+The contemporaneous Egyptian pharaoh Amasis attempted to ward off the Persian invasion by forming alliances with neighbouring rulers, namely the Greek tyrant Polycrates of Samos, who also had a vested interest in preventing Persian expansionist campaigns from succeeding across the region.
+This strategy proved successful for a time, as Cyrus himself did not see Egypt conquered, though his son Cambyses II would achieve this feat during his own reign by 525 BC.
+Cambyses ousted the Egyptian pharaoh Psammetichus III and claimed the title for himself, bringing Egypt into the Persian realm as a prosperous resource.
+In 404 BC, the Egyptians detached from Persian administration under the pharaoh Amyrtaeus, who was the only ruler of the twenty-eighth dynasty.
+However, by 343 BC, Egypt was again conquered by the Persians under Artaxerxes III, but this re-assertion of authority lasted only for a decade, as the Achaemenid Empire itself fell to Alexander the Great.